sparkflows/sparkflows-docs/docs/configuration/databricks-integration.rst

 Databricks JDBC Driver Installation
 -----------------------------------

 Fire needs the Databricks JDBC Driver to be installed.
-Install it in the fire-core-lib folder of the Fire installation.
+Install it in the fire-user-lib folder of the Fire installation.

 You can download the Databricks JDBC Driver from the Databricks site :